andrewcumming/phys512/derivatives.md

 ## Finite differences

-We can derive expressions for derivatives using Taylor expansions.
-For example
+Imagine that you have a function $f(x)$ that you are able to evaluate for any given location $x$.
+How can we calculate the value of the derivative $df/dx$ at that location?

+The technique of finite differences involves calculating the derivative by changing $x$ by a small amount $\Delta x$ and seeing how much $f$ changes.
+For example, if we write the Taylor expansion
 $$f(x+\Delta x) \approx f(x) + \Delta x {df\over dx} + {(\Delta x)^2\over 2} {d^2f\over dx^2} + \mathcal{O}(\Delta x)^3$$

-(where the derivatives are evaluated at $x$) gives
+(where the derivatives are evaluated at $x$), then rearranging gives

 $${df\over dx} \approx {f(x+\Delta x) - f(x)\over \Delta x} + \mathcal{O}(\Delta x).$$